 Similar to the methodology of Artin, to prove Theorem~\autoref{Main Theorem covers by regular ring} we will first classify the functions in the maximal ideal of a $3$-dimensional regular local ring which define a rational double point.
 In fact, Lipman already did this for the $\textnormal{E}_8$ case assuming the residual characteristic $p > 5$ as we do; see \cite[Section 25]{LipmanRationalSingularities}.
 We were heavily inspired by his work.
 We will prove the following in \autoref{sec.Classification}.

 \begin{Theoremx} Let $(S,\fran,\kay)$ be a $3$-dimensional complete regular local ring of mixed characteristic $(0,p>5)$ with separably closed residue field and $f\in \fran^2-\fran^3$ so that $X=\Spec(R = S/(f))$ is a rational double point.
-Then there exists a choice of minimal generators $x,y,z$ of the maximal ideal of $S$ so that up to multiplication by a unit, $f$ can be written in one of the following forms:
+Then, there exists a choice of minimal generators $x,y,z$ of the maximal ideal of $S$ so that, up to multiplication by a unit, $f$ can be written in one of the following forms:

-\end{Theoremx} The notations $\textnormal{A}_n$, $\textnormal{D}_n$, $\textnormal{E}_6$, $\textnormal{E}_7$, and $\textnormal{E}_8$ are referred to as the type of the ring $R=S/(f)$ and correspond to the graph of the minimal resolution of $X$ obtained by quadratic transforms as described in \cite{LipmanRationalSingularities,LipmanDesingularizationOf2Dimensional}.
+However, in contrast to the equicharacteristic case, one of the above forms for $f$ can yield two non-isomorphic rational double points $S/f$; see \autoref{ex.OnefManyRDPs} below. \end{Theoremx} The notations $\textnormal{A}_n$, $\textnormal{D}_n$, $\textnormal{E}_6$, $\textnormal{E}_7$, and $\textnormal{E}_8$ are referred to as the type of the ring $R=S/(f)$ and correspond to the graph of the minimal resolution of $X$ obtained by quadratic transforms as described in \cite{LipmanRationalSingularities,LipmanDesingularizationOf2Dimensional}.
 It is well known to experts that any complete Gorenstein rational singularity can be expressed as a hypersurface singularity $S/(f)$ (as we assume in the theorem), but also see \autoref{lem.BS}.